mdabir1203/Get_Next_Line_42/README.md

 <img width="734" alt="image" src="https://user-images.githubusercontent.com/66947064/183244646-b5e47b3f-01c0-4cea-9ad6-37642b9e6f7f.png">

  For more detailed idea..
 Look into this: [Data Structure the lord](https://www.data-structures-in-practice.com/intrusive-linked-lists/)

- This is also faster.
+ One more thing : This is also faster.
 Have to do a benchmark test though.
 If anybody knows that please do and let me know ?

 ##Things/tools/resources I used while doing this :